DennisLi66/Minesweeper/README.md

 # Games
-A website with an option to play at least Minesweeper and Snake on a website.
+A website with Minesweeper in three difficulties